 Sourav Chakraborty

 Ph.D.
-Student · Theoretical Machine Learning · University of Colorado
+Candidate · Theoretical Machine Learning · University of Colorado

 "All models are wrong, but some are useful." – George Box